Shreyas-GN/Shreyas-GN/README.md

 <h1 align="center">Hi 👋, I'm SHREYAS GN</h1>
 <h3 align="center">Open Source Contributor | Backend Developer | Ex Intern - CodersCave | Python Enthusiast | Eager to Contribute to Innovative IT Solutions.</h3>

-- 🔭 I’m a Back-end Software Developer
+- 🔭 I’m a Back-end Engineer

 - 🌱 *I'm a software engineer with experience in Python, back-end development, and cloud technologies like AWS and Kubernetes.
 I specialize in building scalable applications, optimizing performance, and designing APIs.
 My skills include JavaScript, Django, Flask, REST API, and database management.
 I’m passionate about solving complex problems and continuously learning new technologies.
 Currently open to roles in Software Engineering, cloud computing, and back-end engineering.*